For the complete documentation index, see llms.txt. This page is also available as Markdown.

 3. Select the previously configured API Call from the list.

 • Define the Parameters field used for ticket creation.
-These parameters specify which information Spark includes when escalating a ticket.
-The following example shows parameters commonly used to create a ticket in ServiceNow.
+These parameters determine which information Spark includes when escalating a ticket.
+For each parameter, select one of the following options from the drop-down list and specify how Spark should populate its value:

 Last updated